 No way out of it, is there?'
 Simon said.
 'I mean there don't seem to be many ways left of making a living, round here, except tourism.'
 'Farming, too,' said Will.
 'Not for many.'
 'True enough,' Bran said.
-'The ones who go away to college after leaving school, they never come back.
-Nothing for them here.'
+'The ones who go away to college after leaving school, they never come back Nothing for them here.'
 Jane said curiously, 'Will you go away?'

-\i'Duw\i,' Bran said.
+'Duw,' Bran said.
 'Have a heart.
 That's years away, anything could happen.
 Power stations in the estuary.
 Holiday camps on Snowdon.'
 'Watch out!'
 Simon said suddenly.
 'Another one!'
 This time the car was pale blue, chugging and coughing past them like a small tank.
 Two small children could be seen fighting in the back seat.
 It disappeared round the next bend.
 'Cars, cars,' said Will.
 'D'you know there's even something on the Machynlleth road called a chaltel?
-A \ichaltel\i!
+A chaltel !
 Presumably a cross between a motel and -' He broke off, staring at the road ahead.
 'Look at that!
 Golly!'
 Barney grabbed Jane's arm, pointing.
 'Whatever are they?'
 Paused halfway across the lane a few yards ahead of them were two strange sinuous animals, as big as cats but slender-bodied.
 Their fur was reddish-ginger, like the coat of a red fox; they had cat-like tails, held just above the ground.
 Their heads were turned, bright-eyed.
-They stared at the children, Then first one and then the other, deliberately, without haste, turned back and made off in a slinking, undulating motion across the road, apparently disappearing into the bank.
+They stared at the children, Then first one and then the other, deliberately, without haste, turned back and made off in a slinking, undulating to have lost interest in the polecats; he strode off up the lane.

-'Stoats!'
-Simon said.

-Barney looked doubtful.
-'Weren't they too big?'

-'Much too big,' said Bran.
-'And these had white only on the muzzle.
-A stoat has a white belly and chest.'

-'What were they, then?'

-\i'Yr ffwlbartau\i.
-Polecats.
-But I've never seen one bright red before.'
-Bran went forward and peered cautiously at the bank, raising a warning hand as Simon joined him.
-'Careful.
-They are not nice creatures ...
-There's a rabbit hole.
-They must have taken it over.'

-'Funny the cars don't seem to bother them,' Barney said.
-'Or people, for that matter.'

-'They are not nice,' Bran said again, looking thoughtfully at the hole.
-'Vicious.
-Not afraid.
-They even kill for fun.'

-'Like the mink,' Will said.
-His voice was husky.
-Impatiently, he cleared his throat.
-Jane noticed with surprise that he seemed to have turned very pale; sweat glistened on his forehead, and one of his hands was tight-clenched.

-'Mink?'
-Bran said.
-'Don't have those in Wales.'

-'They look like those.
-Only black.
-Or brown, I think.
-They ... enjoy killing, too.'
-Will's voice still seemed strained.
-Jane watched him out of the corner of her eye, trying not to appear curious.

-'There's a farm just round the comer, that might be why they're about the place in daytime.'
-Bran seemed to have lost interest in the polecats; he strode off up the lane.
 'Come on - it's a long way yet.'

 Jane paused to pull up a sock and let the boys pass her; then followed, alone and thoughtful.
 Above the farm the lane widened a little; the grass banks dropped to a mere foot or so, topped sometimes by wire fencing.
 The way led more gently upward now, through rock-studded grassland where Welsh Black cattle grazed here and there, or stood contemplatively in the middle of the road.
 Jane warily skirted a large bullock, and tried to collect the elusive feelings that were running like quicksilver in and out of her mind.
 What was happening?
 Why was Will anxious, and why did Bran on the contrary seem to feel nothing, and anyway who was this Bran?
-She felt a vague formless resentment of the way his presence somehow complicated their relationship with Will: \iit's not just us any more\i, she thought, \ithe way it was last time\i ...
+She felt a vague formless resentment of the way his presence somehow complicated their relationship with Will: it's not just us any more, she thought, the way it was last time ...
 And over everything she was beginning to feel a great unease about whatever lay ahead, as if some sense at the back of her mind were trying to tell her something she did not consciously know.